 Statistics show that most people do not succeed at their first attempt at sobriety.
 Over 90% of all who will ever try to get clean and sober eventually relapse.
 So, only 10% of us will stay sober once we get sober.
 This is a very unfortunate statistic, considering the fact that addiction can be fatal if left untreated.
 But, fortunately, since relapse is such a common part of the recovery process, we know a good bit about it.
 And, knowledge is power.

 We all may have different stories and backgrounds.
 But, as human beings, we share common feelings, fears, hopes, and anxieties.
 With that said, our triggers for relapse are likely to be very similar.
-There will always be that one dope man on the corner that only people in your neighborhood know of, but everyone has their own “dope man” they have to avoid, or contend.
+There will always be that one dope man on the corner that only people in your neighborhood know of, but everyone has their own “dope man” they have to avoid.
 For some of us, that’s a doctor’s office– for others, a particular location, event, or even a smell.